christianhujer/7days-mods/README.md

 The corresponding schematics are included and added to the relevant loot groups as well as traders.

-Also, this mod enables the already included Blessed Metal mod, but changes its crafting recipe to include silver nuggets.
+Also, this mod adds/enables:
+* The already included Blessed Metal mod, but changes its crafting recipe to include silver nuggets.
+* Crafting (recipe) of an army ammunitions box.